Careers360 Logo

 m= κ×1000/M

-Equivalent conductivity- Equivalent conductivity is defined as the conductivity power of combining ions formed by the dissolution of electrolyte of one gram equivalent in a solution.
+Equivalent conductivity- Equivalent conductivity is defined as the conductivity power of combining ions formed by the dissolution of an electrolyte of one gram equivalent in a solution.

 e= κ×1000/Ceq